 - ¾ cup Splenda® (or any substitute for ¾ cup sugar)

 - unsweetened chocolate curls for garnish

-- Slowly add the gelatine mixture to the cream mixture, beating thoroughly.
+Slowly add the dissolved gelatine to the whipped cream mixture, beating thoroughly.

-- Pour in to serving dishes, garnish with chocolate curls and chill.
+Pour in to serving dishes, garnish with chocolate curls and chill until set.